Peas

 Start Seeds Inside:

-Starting pea seeds indoors is not recommended because peas grow best when sown directly into the garden.
-Their roots dislike disturbance, and direct seeding ensures stronger, better-established plants.
+Starting pea seeds indoors is not recommended because peas perform best when sown directly.
+Their roots dislike disturbance, and direct seeding usually produces stronger, better-established plants.

 Direct Seed:

-Direct seeding peas during the cooler months allows for rapid germination and steady growth.
-Plant in fall or winter windows listed in the calendar above to avoid heat stress and give vines time to flower and set pods.
+Direct seeding during cooler months supports quick germination and steady vine growth.
+Use the regional windows above to avoid heat stress and ensure plants have time to flower and set pods.

 Transplant Starter Plants:

-Peas are cool-season legumes that enrich the soil by fixing atmospheric nitrogen.
-Once the plants are finished producing, you can cut them at the soil line and leave roots in the ground to feed future crops.
+Peas are cool-season legumes that can improve soil by fixing nitrogen.
+After production ends, cut plants at the soil line and leave roots in place to feed soil life and future crops.

 Soil, Sun, Water, Spacing, and Additional Tips